Alaskan Malamute

 Caring Guide

-Australian owners should be aware of two genetic conditions: chondrodysplasia, which causes limb deformities in puppies (responsible breeders test for this), and polyneuropathy, a nervous system disorder that can affect movement and voice.
+Australian owners should be aware of two genetic conditions: chondrodysplasia, which causes limb deformities (responsible breeders screen for this), and polyneuropathy, a nervous system disorder.
 While there's no cure for polyneuropathy, mild cases often allow dogs to live relatively normal lives.
+Malamutes can also have trouble absorbing zinc, which can lead to skin and coat issues.
+Your vet might recommend specific supplements to address this breed quirk.
+The key is choosing a reputable breeder who health tests their dogs and maintaining regular vet visits.

 Feeding an Alaskan Malamute properly is crucial because these dogs have some unique dietary quirks that Australian owners need to understand.
 First and foremost - never free-feed a Malamute.
 These dogs will eat everything in sight until they're completely stuffed, which quickly leads to obesity and joint problems.